jbush001/NyuziProcessor/rtl/README.md

 | ffff0058 | w | F | SD GPIO direction<sup>4</sup> |
 | ffff005c | w | F | SD GPIO value |

-1. Serial writes are printed to standard out in the emulator and Verilator, allowing logging.
+1. Serial writes print to standard out in the emulator and Verilator, allowing logging.
 2. In the Verilator environment, keyboard scancodes are just an incrementing pattern.
 For the emulator, they are only returned if the framebuffer window is displayed and in focus.
 For the FPGA, they use the PS/2 port on the board.
 3. SD GPIO and SD SPI are mutually exclusive.
 SD GPIO is if BITBANG_SDMMC is set in rtl/fpga/fpga_top.sv, SPI otherwise.
-4. SD GPIO pins are mapped as follows:
+4. SD GPIO pins map to the following direction/value register bits:

     |Bit|Connection|
     |----|----|